Follow @scope_views

 Star Test

-The star test is excellent with just the usual trace of under-correction.
+The star test is excellent.
+My first FC-60 had a trace of under-correction; the second is sensibly perfect.
 In-focus diffraction pattern and Airy disk are text book perfect.

 The Moon